hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/testing_sawtooth.rst

       * PoET requires at least three nodes.

 #.
 (PBFT only) Ensure that the on-chain setting
-   ``sawtooth.consensus.pbft.peers`` lists the validator public keys of all PBFT member nodes on the network.
+   ``sawtooth.consensus.pbft.members`` lists the validator public keys of all PBFT member nodes on the network.

    a.
 Connect to the first validator node (the one that created the genesis